 In a time when the consequences of our failure to teach right and wrong in school are being experienced, citizens in Colorado are looking for answers.
 Whether it is the robbery of a store or a senseless shooting at a theater, people in Adams and Douglas County should be able to protect themselves.
 Having a concealed carry permit allows men and women to keep themselves and others safe while waiting for police to arrive on the scene.
 Opposite viewpoints, are people who ignore the Second Amendment and believe the right to bear arms is dangerous.
 However, it has been proven that honest citizens who go through the process (see qualifications below) of legally carrying a concealed handgun are rarely involved in criminal conduct.
 Only the real criminals need to fear an armed citizen.
-Here at O'Malley and Sawyer, we believe firmly in a person's right to bear arms – one of our practice areas is related to firearm rights and crimes.
+Here at Sawyer Legal Group, we believe firmly in a person's right to bear arms – one of our practice areas is related to firearm rights and crimes.

 "With a single exception, every multiple-victim public shooting in the U.S. in which more than three people have been killed since at least 1950 has taken place where citizens are not allowed to carry their own firearms.”
 (Source)